FEBRUARY IN THE GARDEN

 - Collect ripe seed of flowers that you wish to grow for next season.

 - Do not be tempted to plant out early flower seedlings of pansies and violas.
-They, like most other winter flowering annuals, do not grow in the heat.
+They, like most other winter and spring flowering annuals, do not tolerate the heat.

 - Remove summer vegetables that are coming to the end of their productive cycle and prepare for planting winter and spring crops.

-- Check pumpkins, marrows and cucumbers for mildew.
+- Check pumpkins, marrows and cucumbers for mildew and treat with a fungicide.

 - Harvest the last of the summer crops.